matkonnerth/query4Opc/Implementation.md

 How to reduce this match clause?
 Would be a really good optimization.

-Result
+## Result
 a vector of paths (remind, a path can consist only of one node)

 Currently the result is a vector of paths which fit the query.
-There is a problem with that, imagine a node which references 3 variables, this would be represented this way
+A node which references 3 variables, would be represented this way:

 Result: Node1 -- VariableNode 1,
         Node1 -- VariableNode 2,